Boulder08/chunknorris/README.md

 - Example: --min-chunk-length 100
 - Default: 64 (the same as --lag-in-frames in the default parameters)

---max-parallel-encodes: Defines, how many simultaneous encodes may run.
+--max-parallel-encodes: Defines how many simultaneous encodes may run.
 Choose carefully, and try to avoid saturating your CPU or exhausting all your memory.
 - Example: --max-parallel-encodes 8
 - Default: 10